SimonTC/obsidian-note-autocreation/README.md

 ### Relative top folders
 To add a new relative top folder click the "+"-button.
 This will add a new input box where you can write the relative top folder.
 Click the search icon if you want to get suggestions for folders.

+### Enabled folders
+To add a folder where the plugin should be enabled click the "+"-button.
+This will add a new input box where you can write the enabled folder.
+Click the search icon if you want to get suggestions for folders.

 ## Compatibility